Thank you for contributing to Awesome OpenCode! This guide outlines the requirements and standards for high-quality submissions.

 Need Help?

-If you’re unsure about any requirements:- Review the example files
+If you’re unsure about any requirements:

 - Check the Schema Reference for field details